 This Incorporate.com LLC service review is structured in a way that will hopefully give you a complete picture of their LLC formation process, and help you decide whether you’d like to use their services.

 Advantages of Incorporate.com:

-- Seeing as they originally opened in the 19th century, it goes without saying that no competitor can match their longevity.
+✔ Seeing as they originally opened in the 19th century (as The Company Corporation), it goes without saying that no competitor can match their longevity.
 They’ve also formed over 750,000 businesses, so they certainly know what they’re doing.

 Disadvantages of Incorporate.com:

-- Incorporate.com’s LLC formation service does not include registered agent service in any of their packages.
+✖ Incorporate.com’s LLC formation service does not include registered agent service in any of their packages.
 Additionally, their registered agent service as an add-on is much more expensive than most competitors, at $235 per year.
-This is available from other companies for free when you start an LLC through them.
+This is available from some other companies for free when you start an LLC through them.